zerhud/http_parser/README.md

 # dependencies
 - only STL for using.
-- Boost and ICU libraries for build tests
+- Boost for build tests